 Finally, garnish with the herb dill for extra flavor.

 The key to the recipe is that the salmon to be added to Lohikeitto is either a commercial fillet or cut up for sashimi.

-It is convenient to use different types of salmon for different occasions, such as fillets for family and friends, or sashimi-grade salmon for one person, which is just the right amount.
+It is convenient to use different types of salmon for other occasions, such as fillets for family and friends or sashimi-grade salmon for one person, which is just the right amount.

 Dill, an essential herb for recipes